SchokiCoder/hawps/docs/reworks.md

 Once distros don't ship anything for XWayland, say bye bye to your tk apps.
 Xorg is also not getting any less bugs with time.

+## Not rage.
+Something else.

+Bugs.
+I cannot use GTK.
+Firstly it would randomly crash, hinting that `gtk_widget_queue_draw` function causes it.
+For the decoupling of `world_update` and `world_sim`, without looking laggy, I moved `gtk_widget_queue_draw` outisde of that tickrate loop, meaning it would be used more often.
+As such this crash would happen more often or faster?
+So even without that change this crash is bound to happen eventually.
+libsanitizer would mention varying **different** reasons for that crash.
+A negative sized parameter of -32, and a double free.
+Maybe more even.

+Secondly the disabling and reenabling of the comboboxen leads to some gridding issues.
+The actual widgets update properly after you hover with the mouse over it, but the labels wouldn't.

+I can't be bothered to look into any of it.
+You know the thing where you don't actually do your work, and instead just debug your tools?
+This is GTK.
+I simply cannot accept this waste of my time anymore.
+I tried to put up with it once more, most likely due to the sunk-cost-fallacy, but I simply have no more patience for this.
+If a toolkit doesn't have a feature and I'll have to the homework myself, fine.
+I can deal with that.
+If a toolkit that is so complex that not even debuggers, or sanitizers help you, and where features are simply broken exists, I want no part of it.

+So what is that "something else," mentioned in the title?
+I think it's loss and sadness.
+I have lost precious time that I'll never get back.
+Worse than that, I lost motivation for this project.
+As I write this, I can feel it.
+I know that I will have to port to another toolkit _again_.
+Maybe I'll just go back to Ebiten...
+Thinking of it, the only reason I left it was what again?
+Fonts being _probably_ a pain?
+I haven't even tried to deal with it.
+Maybe I just envisioned a better UI overall.
+One that would be hard with ebiten.
+But you know what?
+A consistently working UI with faults is better than a better but consistently crashing UI.

+What happens now?
+I will shut down my PC, go for a walk, drink a coffee, and just enjoy the sun for a bit.
+Maybe I will look at <gioui.org>.
+It looks simple, and if it performs well, **and has mnemonics and keybinds**, I'll grudgingly pay with a port back to Go, but happily know that I escaped the madness of GTK.

 # 4th rework

 Ah shit here we go again...